mkr-infinity/EMC--Attendance-System-/README.md

 https://github.com/user-attachments/assets/65b7d797-6775-49fd-9b65-c3abbfd24bc4

-All Fies Are Uploaded.

-If U Want To See Our Project Then Process Is Simple.
+If U Want To See/Run Our Project Then Process Is Simple.
 Follow These Steps👇
 <br>
 1. First Install Python From Microsoft Store or Website. <br>